By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 8. Hot on the trail

 What’s the best way to deal with a lot of snow?
 Get out into it!
-Nothing beats fresh air and exhilarating exercise and a great way to get both is on a snowshoe hike or cross country ski.
+Nothing beats fresh air and exhilarating exercise and a great way to get both is by snowshoeing or cross country skiing.
 All the gear you could need is available to you for free with a Syracuse University or SUNY College of Environmental Science and Forestry I.D.
 So go ahead, strap in and explore the trails at Drumlins Country Club or check out the many fantastic local parks (which, by the way, are great for a trek any time of the year).

-group of sports fans wearing face masks in a stadium cheering
+group of sports fans in a stadium cheering

 Get yourself a seat in the Loud House and support our men's and women's basketball teams, or head up to Tennity to cheer on our women’s ice hockey team.
 Check out the winter home game schedule of our Orange athletes and get in on the camaraderie, spirit and fun!